BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Windows
 ~~~~~~~

+First check whether your tablet's driver is correctly installed.
+Often,
+a driver update or a Windows update or the installation of Razer gaming
+mouse driver breaks tablets.

-First check whether switching to the Windows 8 Pointer API makes a
+Thencheck whether switching to the Windows 8 Pointer API makes a
 difference: Settings/Configure Krita/Tablet.

-Then, if you still have
-problems with Windows and your tablet, we cannot help you without a
+Then, if you still have problems with Windows and your tablet, we cannot
-tablet log.
+help you without a tablet log.

 #.
 Install
    `DebugView <http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx>`_